- Position: Lecturer in Criminal Justice

 - Module Assistant Mentor Lead

 More broadly, to-date my academic career has largely consisted of a focus upon the nature of contemporary policing and police work.
-Prior to beginning my PhD I completed a Research and Improvement Leader Fellowship at CLAHRC Northwest London - a collaborative research network funded by the National Institute of Health Research.
+This includes completion of a Research and Improvement Leader Fellowship at CLAHRC Northwest London - a collaborative research network funded by the National Institute of Health Research.
 During this programme, I carried out research on multi-agency relationships and their impacts upon information-sharing within multi-agency safeguarding hubs (MASHs).

 Beyond police pluralisation and police partnership work, my research interests also include the polititicisation of law and order, police governance and accountability, and popular media representations of crime and justice.
 I also take a keen interest in ethnographic approaches towards researching crime, disorder and criminal justice.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://essl.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

 - PhD Law, University of Leeds